cgat-developers/ruffus/doc/pipeline_functions.rst

             ::

                 verbose = 0 : nothing
                 verbose = 1 : print task name
                 verbose = 2 : print task description if exists
-                    verbose = 3 : print job names and parameters for jobs to be run verbose = 4 : print job names and parameters for up-to- date jobs
+                verbose = 3 : print job names for jobs to be run verbose = 4 : print list of up-to-date tasks and job names for jobs to be run verbose = 5 : print job names for all jobs whether up-to-date or not

 .. _pipeline_functions.pipeline_printout.indent: